yijingru/KG_Instance_Segmentation/README.md

 Please cite the article in your publications if it helps your research:

 	@inproceedings{YI2019MICCAI,
-		author = "Jingru Yi and Pengxiang Wu and Qiaoying Huang and Hui Qu and Bo Liu and Daniel J. Hoeppner and Dimitris N. Metaxas" title = "Multi-scale Cell Instance Segmentation with Keypoint Graph based Bounding Boxes", booktitle = "MICCAI",
+		author = "Jingru Yi and Pengxiang Wu and Qiaoying Huang and Hui Qu and Bo Liu and Daniel J. Hoeppner and Dimitris N. Metaxas", title = "Multi-scale Cell Instance Segmentation with Keypoint Graph based Bounding Boxes", booktitle = "MICCAI",
 		year = "2019",